ichuang/pyqsp/README.md

 ![Example QSP response function approximating a cosine function](https://github.com/ichuang/pyqsp/blob/master/docs/IMAGE-sample-qsp-response-for-cos-using-tf-order-6.png?raw=true)

-This example also shows how an arbitrary function can be specified (using a numpy expression) as a string, and fit using an arbitrary (may need to be even or odd, to match the function) order polynomial, using optimization via tensorflow, and a keras model.
+This example also shows how an arbitrary function can be specified (using a numpy expression) as a string, and fit using an arbitrary order polynomial (may need to be even or odd, to match the function), using optimization via tensorflow, and a keras model.
 The example also shows an alternative style of plot, produced using the `--plot-qsp-model` flag.

 ## Code design